 Ordinary shares of Pieno Žvaigždės, AB were admitted to the official trading list of Nasdaq Baltic Stock Exchange.

-Type of shares - ordinary registered shares;
+Type of shares - ordinary registered shares; Number of shares - 45,134,419;

-Number of shares - 45,134,419; Total nominal value - 13,088,981.51 euros; VP ISIN code - LT0000111676.
+Total nominal value - 13,088,981.51 euros;

+VP ISIN code - LT0000111676.

-As at 31 December 2019, Pieno Žvaigždės, AB did not acquire any own shares.
+As at 31 December 2020, Pieno Žvaigždės, AB did not acquire any own shares.

-1. The objective review of the Company's state, activity performance and development;
+1. The objective review of the Company's state, activity performance and development; the description of the main risk types and uncertainties encountered by the enterprise

-the description of the main risk types and uncertainties encountered by the enterprise Pieno Žvaigždės, AB was established on 23 December 1998 after merger of independent milk processing companies operating in Lithuania: AB Mažeikių Pieninė and AB Pasvalio Sūrinė.
+Pieno Žvaigždės, AB was established on 23 December 1998 after merger of independent milk processing companies operating in Lithuania: AB Mažeikių Pieninė and AB Pasvalio Sūrinė.
 Later, AB Kauno Pienas and in 2004 AB Panevėžio Pienas were also merged into Pieno Žvaigždės, AB.
 The current structure of the Company enables to specialize production in separate branches and reach the highest efficiency as well as even distribution of raw milk collection capacities in the country.

 Pieno Žvaigždės, AB is one of the largest milk processing companies in Lithuania, which currently produces more than 500 different products.
-The Company operates not only in the local market but also exports production to the countries of the European Union, CIS, and Asia, Different types of ferment cheese, where production to the countries of the European Union, CIS, and Asia.
+The Company operates not only in the local market but also exports production to the countries of the European Union, CIS, and Asia.
 Different types of ferment cheese, whey flour and fresh milk products produced by Pieno Žvaigždės, AB are the main products produced for export which are well known for their irreproachable quality.
 The products are awarded with quality certificates.